 These steps are being taken by the UK Government even though the current legislation largely satisfies the requirements of the Convention.
 There are numerous laws, both in the civil and criminal legal systems, which aim to tackle violence and harassment.
 However, the Government is committing to take further action and has confirmed they will be increasing the duties placed upon employers.
 This will be achieved through the introduction of strengthened protections and motivations for employers to improve practices and cultures in the workplace.

 “The safety of everyone in our country, wherever they are, is our priority.
 No one should have to be in fear of violence in any space, including in their place of work.
 By ratifying this Convention, we are taking another step to eradicating violence of all forms and ensuring everyone is able to flourish without fear in their workplace.”

-Following the ratification of the Convention, employers in the UK should expect to see guidance and changes to be implemented to increase the protection for employees against violence and harassment.
+Following the ratification of the Convention, employers in the UK should expect to see guidance and changes to be implemented to increase the protection of employees against violence and harassment.
 There is also likely to be an increased obligation on employers in respect of training and awareness.
 In light of this, it would be wise for employers to ensure that their guidance, policies and training are all up to date.
 Feel free to contact our solicitors for professional advice on updating your workplace policies to comply with legal requirements relating to employee protections.